 Opulently decorated with no expense spared, this mansion on New York’s Upper East Side is now listed with Corcoran Real Estate Group with a price tag of $114 million.
-In addition to its 20,000 sq ft living space, it also claims 2,500 sq ft of outdoor space that includes a 2,000 sq ftroof deck.
-Its 40 foot width is a rarity in New York City’s real estate world.
+In addition to its 20,000 sq ft living space, the mansion also claims 2,500 sq ft of outdoor space that includes a 2,000 sq ft of deck, its 40-foot width is a rarity in New York City’s real estate world.

 Decorated with finest materials imported from Europe, the house features 12-32 foot ceilings, huge windows that allow for sunlight, multiple fireplaces, an elevator, and heated stairs and floors.
 Everything from heating to sound and security is high-tech controlled.

 Built in 1884, this six-level property consists of 7 bedrooms, 6 full baths, and 3 powder rooms.
 The house is completely renovated from the ground up with attention to detail to create this masterpiece of a mansion.
 It also comes with a panic room in the master suite and a brick pizza oven in the kitchen.

 Other amenities sure to please a gracious host who loves to entertain includes a media room/home theater with a 12-foot screen with a balcony and plush seating, a game room, bar, sauna, shower and a saltwater pool.

 The house on East 69th Street between Madison and Fifth Avenues offer great views of the Central Park, close to great museums and high-end shopping district of New York City.
 Current owners of the house, investor Vincent Viola and his wife Teresa bought the building in 2005 for $20 million.